- Mr. Damodaran has helped in constructing toilets in 500 schools

 In 2018, a ward in Musiri town became the country’s first urban area and in 2019, ATK Nagar village in Uppliyakudi panchayat became the rural area where 100 per cent of the menstruating women and girls are using cloth pads and are practising safe and plastic-free menstrual hygiene management.

-Acknowledging the three-decade-long work of Mr. Damodaran and his organisation, Ms. Amuthavalli, City Engineer, Trichy City Corporation, said that the organisation has been instrumental in changing the sanitation scenario in Trichy which was ranked 39 among cities with population more than one lakh in the Swachh Survekshan 2019.
+Acknowledging the work of Mr. Damodaran and his organisation, Ms. Amuthavalli, City Engineer, Trichy City Corporation, said that the organisation has been instrumental in changing the sanitation scenario in Trichy which was ranked 39 among cities with population more than one lakh in the Swachh Survekshan 2019.
 She said,

 We have done a number of toilet constructions, awareness generation and capacity building programmes over the past years with Gramalaya.
 The NGO has gained a good rapport with the people in both urban and rural areas which is very important when it comes to an intervention focusing on behaviour change.
 Not just toilet construction, Mr. Damodaran is also helping the city in faecal sludge management.
 He is doing good work and I look forward to continue working with him.